 Rupture of the Proximal Biceps Tendon (Long Head)

 Non-surgical treatment is usually sufficient for proximal tendon rupture as it is more common in elderly patients.
 However, residual cosmetic deformity and some intermittent biceps muscle cramping may persist.
 Younger patients and female patients who are unwilling to accept cosmetic deformity and athletic patients with frequent cramping may opt for surgical intervention in the form of biceps tenodesis.
 The presence of associated rotator cuff pathology can also influence surgical management.
-Subpectoral tenodesis is the preferred approach for biceps tenodesis where the tendon is attached to the bone in the bicipital groove.
+Subpectoral tenodesis is the preferred approach for biceps tenodesis, where the tendon is attached to the bone in the bicipital groove.
 Sometimes this procedure is done concurrently with arthroscopic rotator cuff pathology treatment.
 Newer implants like interference screws and bio-absorbable suture anchors can be placed either through the open or arthroscopic approach to secure the tendon in the subpectoral space.
-All the approaches as mentioned above are reported to achieve good clinical outcomes.
-However, until now, there is limited data to show the superiority of the surgical intervention to the non-surgical approach.
+All the approaches mentioned above are reported to achieve good clinical outcomes.
+However, there is limited data to show the superiority of the surgical intervention to the non-surgical approach.

 Rupture of the Distal Biceps Tendon